imperialhound/hidden_liqudity_analyzer/README.md

-# Crypto_Hidden_Liquidity-
+# hidden_liqudity_analyzer
-The collection, analysis and training of models for a high frequency cryptocurrency trading system
+The collection, analysis and training of models for predicting price changes in crypto markets due to hidden liqudity